 Exposure to (i.e., input of) authentic, learner-centered communication in the target language has been identified as a key factor for successful second language (L2) acquisition (Krashen, 1988).
 Success in L2 learning seems to be achieved when the L2 learner demonstrates a positive attitude toward the first language and culture as well as the second language.
 Success is also achieved when the learner is highly motivated and involved in the learning process, focusing on meaning and communication within the group.
-Successful L2 learning occurs in a social context that is free of threats and full of opportunities for L2 learners to practice using the language in meaningful situations.
+Successful L2 learners to practice using the language in meaningful situations.